 There are two kinds of private sector banks:

-- Old Private Sector Banks (these banks came into existence before 1968)
+- Old Private Sector Banks (came into existence before 1968)

-- New Private Sector Banks (these banks were incorporated after 1968)
+- New Private Sector Banks (incorporated after 1968)

 Sr. No | Name of the Bank | Branches | Establishment | Headquarter |